 Overview

-Administrative professionals (admin professionals) are an essential role within the university.
+Administrative professionals serve an essential role within the university.
 They are the first point of contact for the administrative needs of senior leaders, deans, executive directors, department heads, faculty, staff and students, and provide support in navigating USask’s processes, policies, systems, and organizational complexity.
 They have:

-The Administrative Network Project is focused on establishing teams of admin professionals from complimentary colleges, schools, and units, who report directly to an administrative network manager, but are physically located within a college, school, or unit.
+The Administrative Network Project is focused on establishing teams of administrative professionals from complimentary colleges, schools and units, who report directly to an administrative network manager, but are physically located within a college, school or unit.

-Through the co-design process, the Administrative Network Project team is working with senior leaders and admin professionals to co-design, refine, and further define the parameters for each Administrative Network.
+Through thorough consultation, the Administrative Network Project team is working with senior leaders and administrative professionals to co-design each Administrative Network.

 What is an Administrative Network?

 Administrative Networks leverage and elevate administrative professionals, bringing awareness and recognition to the profession.
-They serve as the connection for administrative professionals from complimentary colleges, schools, and units and are integral in supporting these employees by providing them with:
+They serve as the connection for administrative professionals by providing them with:

-- Guidance on best practices for administrative services delivery
+• Guidance on (and the creation of) best practices for administrative services delivery

-"Transitioning to the admin network model has highlighted the role of our administrative professionals.
+"Transitioning to the Administrative Network model has highlighted the role of our administrative professionals.
 The support I receive was positively impacted through the transition.
-I shared an idea with my admin support, she took it to her team and the idea was suddenly elevated with multiple people looking at it.
+I shared an idea with my administrative support, she took it to her team and the idea was suddenly elevated with multiple people looking at it.
 That was pretty cool.
 There have been many additional benefits such as the introduction of a professional manager to invest in the profession, support personal development, provide feedback, career pathing and role clarity.
 It has all been wins from an institutional perspective."

 “The sense of community and shared institutional knowledge within my Administrative Network has significantly contributed to my professional and personal growth.
 As a result, I feel more confident in my abilities, knowing that I have others I can rely on when I don’t have all the answers.”